Armstrong Teasdale Advises Client in $50 Million+ Corporate Debt Restructure

 Simultaneously, Armstrong Teasdale represented the client on a $2 million revolver and a $44 million term loan, which provided a portion of the funds used for the settlement.
 In order to ensure that the CEO and CFO saw this restructuring through over the next several years, the lender set conditions around the CEO and CFO being employed for an agreed upon number of years.
 Armstrong Teasdale also represented the client in preparing the employment agreements for both the CEO and CFO.
 A lower monthly payment on the term loan was also negotiated if a keyman insurance policy on the CEO was obtained post‑closing, and this was also accomplished.

 Given the client leases dozens of locations, the lender sought landlord consents in connection with the financings.
-Financial and Real Estate Services Senior Associate Patricia Beckerle led the charge on these efforts with assistance from Financial and Real Estate Services Associate Dana Kramer.
+Financial and Real Estate Services Senior Associate Patricia Beckerle led the charge on these efforts.

 The lender also sought assurances concerning the client’s employee stock ownership plan (ESOP), and thanks to the ESOP experience of Corporate Services Partner Scott Hunt, Armstrong Teasdale was able to handle this aspect of the restructuring also.